Twitter-backer Benchmark Capital raises new venture fund

 | SAN FRANCISCO

-SAN FRANCISCO Benchmark, the firm behind companies ranging from eBay (EBAY.O) to Twitter, is raising a new venture fund, according to a person familiar with the situation.
+SAN FRANCISCO Benchmark Capital, the firm behind companies ranging from eBay (EBAY.O) to Twitter, is raising a new venture fund, according to a person familiar with the situation.

 The fund will be about the same size as Benchmark's previous fund, a $425 million vehicle that closed in January 2011, the person said.